aronwc/mlsm/papers/bollen10twitter/tlasserr.md

 ####Synthesis####

 - I think geographical location can be important because each country has its own public mood and so it would predict only the stock market of its own country.
-- We have to determine which Twitter users is useful to take into account.
+- We have to determine which Twitter users are useful to take into account.
 Maybe we can try to identify people working in finance and analyze their mood.
 It can be more appropriate than a teenager telling his life on Twitter.
 - The predictions with twitter data can not predict particular events like the financial crisis I think.
 - This method should be added to other prediction model to see if it improves in all the cases these models.